Private Equity in Russia

-- The first option is to leave the current private equity fund and jump into some other fund and reach Partner level after few years of astounding work (this is not really an exit opportunity).
+- The first option is to leave the current private equity fund and jump into some other fund and reach the Partner level after a few years of astounding work (this is not really an exit opportunity).

 - You can leave your private equity career and start your own business once you quit.

-- You can shift to other countries (developed countries like America, the UK etc.) and explore opportunities in IB/PE.
+- You can shift to other countries (developed countries like America, the UK, etc.) and explore opportunities in IB/PE.

 - Few professionals leave private equity and join a state-owned corporation.
-The pay and connections are the dual rewards for working in a state owned corporation.
+The pay and connections are the dual rewards for working in a state-owned corporation.

 Private Equity in Russia is growing and, in the near future, may become one of the giant markets in the world.
 If you’re from Russia, you can pursue a career in private equity in Russia.
 There are a plethora of opportunities.
 But if you’re a foreigner and would like to work in the private equity market, then it’s better that you work in developed countries first for few years, and then you can think of coming to Russia in senior positions in private equity.